boucadair/CATS-framework/draft-ldbc-cats-framework.md

 ### Service Sites and Services Instances {#sec-service-sites}

 Service sites are the premises that host a set of computing resources.
 As mentioned in {{cats-ids}}, a compute service (e.g., for face recognition purposes or a game server) is uniquely identified by a CATS Service IDentifier (CS-ID).
+The CS-ID does not need to be globally unique, though.

 Service instances can be instantiated and accessed through different service sites so that a single service can be represented and accessed by several contact instances that run in different regions of a network.